BelT26/1001-Souks/README.md

 ## **Credits**
 The logo and text for the site were provided by Jo Jarvis

-Photographs were provided by Jo Jarvis apart from the following images which were sourced on Unsplash:
+Photographs were taken by Jo Jarvis apart from the following images on the location pages, which were sourced on Unsplash:

-Category pages:
-Ceramics main image
-Textiles main image
-Leather main image

-Location pages:
-Marrakech main image
+Marrakech
-Fez main image
+Fez
-Essaouira main image
+Essaouira

 ### Future Development Possibilities